zinia94/ai-ethics-compas-bias-detection/README.md

 - **Disparate Mistreatment**

 It includes methods for detection and mitigation, such as feature exclusion, reweighting, and post-processing with threshold optimization.
 The notebook provides both metrics and visualizations to evaluate fairness and performance trade-offs.

-> Developed as part of an AI ethics project.